johnbumgarner/newspaper3_usage_overview/README.md

 <p align="justify">
 The example below is querying an article on the CNN website using <i>Newspaper3k</i>.
 The article data elements; title, authors and date published are adequately  extracted using <i>Newspaper3k</i>.
 The keywords for this article were not initial discovered by <i>Newspaper3k</i>, but modifying the parameter <i>article.keywords</i> to <i>meta_keywords</i> does yield the keywords related to this article.

+This example was written in response to this <i>Stack Overflow</i> question: <a href="https://stackoverflow.com/questions/63948084/python-see-timestamp-of-article-provided-by-newspaper3k/64002544#64002544">"Python: See timestamp of article provided by newspaper3k?"</a>, which was posted on 09-18-2020.
 </p>

 ```python